popand/assistant-client/README.md

 # AI Assistant Client

-A modern, draggable AI Assistant interface built with Next.js that connects to a local AI server.
+An AI Assistant interface built with Next.js that connects to a local AI server/agent.
 The assistant provides an intuitive chat interface with debug information support.

 ## Features